 The quality and latency of your content delivery are going to be a primary differentiation area for your business, and this is especially true if you are delivering video content.

-At Medianova, we provide global CDN solutions – in streaming, encoding, caching, micro caching, hybrid CDN and web site acceleration.
-We have delivered and manage CDN for leading enterprises and our state-of-art solutions are benchmarked against industry-leading quality parameters.
+At Medianova, we provide global CDN solutions – in streaming, encoding, caching, micro caching, hybrid CDN and website acceleration.
+We have delivered and managed CDN for leading enterprises and our state-of-art solutions are benchmarked against industry-leading quality parameters.

 Get in touch with us to know how Medianova can build and manage a dedicated CDN for you.